5 Things to know about dyspraxia in adults

 What are the strengths associated with dyspraxia?

-Children and adults with dyspraxia may be extremely bright, clever and creative individuals who possess a good sense of humour and a strong sense of empathy for others.
+Children and adults with dyspraxia can be extremely bright, clever and creative individuals who possess a good sense of humor and a strong sense of empathy for others.
 They may be adept at finding new ways to learn and can be exceptionally motivated and determined, especially when it comes to problem solving.

 Tips for success